astropy/astropy/docs/development/codeguide.rst

 In this case, ``packagename/__init__.py`` may be::

     """
-    A docstring describing the package goes here
+    A docstring describing the package goes here.
     """
     from submodule1 import *
     from submodule2 import *